Barcelona’s must-sees & hidden gems

 Located close to La Ramblas, this place is full of character with wood tables and spacious room for groups to meet, like an old beer hall.
 It has a cave like look with exposed stonework, great decor and furnishings including a cool looking serving bar, beer barrel tables, football tables, beer posters and enamels adorning the walls.
 Take your time enjoying a refreshing beer, and why not try the tapas and patatas bravas too?

-You can join us on our trip to Barcelona (4th July Weekend) and experience it for yourself.
+You can join us on our trip to Barcelona (April 4-day weekend) and experience it for yourself.
 Follow the link to find out more!